the dirty details of my new salary

 What kind of structures do you want to exist in terms of how wealth and well-being are distributed?
 What are your wildest dreams?

 I think we should all reflect more regularly on Marx’s slogan, “from each according to their ability, to each according to their need.”
 In my wildest dreams workers would own the means of production and have a say over what happens with their product after it is produced.
 Clearly we have to think more realistically about a global economy and a hugely service-based economy in much of the so-called Western world.
 I would like to think smaller communities would have the ability to control their own smaller economies.
 I would like to believe that trade would exist between these economies that benefit all of those involved.
 I would like to think that no one would be allowed to acquire wealth at the expense of another.
 On the way to get there I dream of us passing maximum wage laws next to minimum wage ones.
 I imagine a system where one does not have to worry about access to money to assure access to health care, housing, food, education, and appropriate transportation.
 I imagine a culture shift where we understand that money is a symbol as much as it is a tangible reality.
 I imagine we would abandon the new age ideas that we simply need to think positively and money will show up but still understand that money exists as an energy that causes pain and destruction but does not have to.
 I am not an institutionally educated economist.
-I am sure many of my dreams are “not possible” by economic ideals.
+I am sure many of my dreams are not possible by economic ideals.
 I do, however, think we can imagine things far different than the capitalist system we currently live under.
 I think we need to borrow from concepts of participatory economics as well as anarchist communism and economic democracy.
 My dreams include an end to the state as a requirement for real democracy to be possible and the capacity of humanity to exist in economic equity.

 Do you have any reading recommendations for Enough readers?